-Talking to AGYW about sex openly and in a nonjudgmental way will help ensure they are fully informed and empowered to make decisions about their sexual health.
-Being open and honest about sex is more likely to have a positive influence on the behaviour of AGYW than focusing on the risks of sex.
+Talking about sex openly and in a nonjudgmental way will help ensure participants are fully informed and empowered to make decisions about their sexual health.
+Being open and honest about sex is more likely to have a positive influence on behaviour than focusing on the risks of sex.
 Use the following tips to encourage open and honest conversations about sex:

-- · Respect participants' experiences and autonomy - Highlight positive behaviours rather than shaming risky behaviours - Do not use jargon or complex medical terminology - Be welcoming of people with different sexualities and genders - Be open and honest and acknowledge when you do not know the answer to a question
+- Respect participants' experiences and autonomy - Highlight positive behaviours rather than shaming risky behaviours - Do not use jargon or complex medical terminology - Be welcoming of people with different sexualities and genders - Be open and honest and acknowledge when you do not know the answer to a question